DONBAS: Luhansk: Worship bans, clergy bans, punishments

 Prosecutors are pursuing an "extremism" investigation against a priest in Luhansk of the Orthodox Church of Ukraine, who is in his seventies.
 For five months he was banned from leaving the territory (see below).

 Courts continue to punish individuals who lead worship meetings in defiance of official bans.
-Of the six known cases in 2019 – all of them from various Baptist denominations - two have been fined about one month's average wages each, one was given a 20-hour community work order and the other three were left with no punishment.
+Of the seven known cases in 2019 – all of them from various Baptist denominations - two have been fined about one month's average wages each, one was given a 20-hour community work order and the other four were left with no punishment.
 The most recent known fine was of Pastor Pyotr Tatarenko on 7 October (see below).

 Pro-Russian rebels seized parts of Ukraine's Luhansk Region in March 2014 and the following month proclaimed what they called the Luhansk People's Republic (LPR).
 Heavy fighting ensued.
 The rebel administration, which currently controls about a third of Ukraine's Luhansk Region, has declared a state of martial law.